📅 Last Reviewed: July 2026 · ✍️ By: PSLE Hero Editorial Team

 💡 Parent tip: After your child writes a composition, read it together and simply ask: "Can you tell me more about how this character felt here?"
 This naturally surfaces areas where the description is too flat, without discouraging the child.

-Get PSLE Hero on Google Play→ Privacy Policy | → Data Deletion Request | ← Back to PSLE Hero
+Practise Chinese on PSLE Hero→ Privacy Policy | → Data Deletion Request | ← Back to PSLE Hero